Progress Report for the First Half of 2016

 The Keokuk Union Depot Commission administers the preservation project as part of Keokuk's larger Riverfront Development Master Plan.
 However, no municipal tax funds are to be used for Depot rehabilitation.
-A separate Keokuk Union Depot Foundation, a tax-exempt charitable organization, was established in 2012 to raise the necessary funds from grants and private sources, and has secured a matching grant from the Jeffris Family Foundation toward the $1 million cost of restoring the roof — a necessary first step in preserving the building.
-Although some of the rehabilitation work thus far has been contracted, particularly roof and masonry repairs, much work has been done by volunteers.
+A separate Keokuk Union Depot Foundation, a tax-exempt charitable organization, was established in 2012 to raise the necessary funds from grants and private sources.
+The Foundation secured a matching grant from the Jeffris Family Foundation toward the $1 million cost of restoring the roof — the initial phase in preserving the building.
+Although major rehabilitation work has been contracted, particularly roof and masonry repairs, much work has been done by volunteers.
 For updates on the restoration effort, visit our Preservation Activity page.

 The Keokuk Union Depot Commission meeting at

 the Depot, August 2014.
 Photo by Richard Leonard

 Depot gift and souvenir items are available.
 Proceeds